 To understand how rent is determined, click here.
-Residents may pay their rent either by placing it in an authorized drop box, or by using a Rezzcard®.
+Residents may pay their rent either by placing it in an authorized drop box, or by using a Rezzcard® or the WIPS Walk-n Payment System.
 To obtain information about the Rezzcards, click here.

-Community Rooms are available at many sites for use by MHACY residents for family events.
+Calcagno and Loehr Court have Community Rooms that are available for use by MHACY residents for family events.
 To obtain a Community Room application form, click here.

 MHACY does not permit discrimination of any kind.
 If an individual with a disability requires an accommodation, such as an accessible feature, a live-in aide, or a modification to a MHACY policy, an application should be filed under MHACY’s Reasonable Accommodations Policy.
 A Reasonable Accommodation application form may be obtained from your site manager, or by clicking here.